coruscateor/ActSharp/README.md

 As indicated by the example ActSharp.Async is an extension method namespace for executing delegates on thread pool threads.

+### Changelog:

-Added in version 0.1.1:
+Version 0.1.1:

 * Added void returning overrides for methods that return Task and ActorTask
-* Fixed Readme formatting
+* Added ContinuationContext to RetainedTaskList for more fine-grained control over where a continuation takes place

 #### Likely Todos:

-* Added more void returning overrides
+* Add more void returning overrides
-* Added ContinuationContext to RetainedTaskList for more fine-grained control over where a continuation takes place

 #### Un-likely Todos: